dycw/test-pip-tools-vs-uv/README.md

 # Original

-This repo demonstrates some difference with `pip-tools` and `uv` with respect to `pytest` and docstrings containing _invalid escape strings_.
-Here we run 4
+This repo demonstrates some difference with `pip-tools` and `uv` with respect to `pytest`, `SyntaxWarning`s and/or docstrings containing _invalid escape strings_.
-tests:
+Here we run 4 tests:

 - (`pip-tools` or `uv`) and (no `filterwarnings` or with `filterwarnings`)